-The mission of University of Pennsylvania's Center for Technology Transfer (CTT) is to transfer inventions and innovative knowledge to outside organizations for the benefit of society.
-CTT encourages invention disclosure; protects Penn’s intellectual property; obtains and manages patents, copyrights and trademarks derived from Penn's academic research; and markets and licenses Penn's intellectual property to established companies as well as new business ventures for product development and commercialization.
+The mission of University of Pennsylvania's Penn Center for Innovation (PCI) is to transfer inventions and innovative knowledge to outside organizations for the benefit of society.
+PCI encourages invention disclosure; protects Penn’s intellectual property; obtains and manages patents, copyrights and trademarks derived from Penn's academic research; and markets and licenses Penn's intellectual property to established companies as well as new business ventures for product development and commercialization.

 The Nanotechnology Institute (NTI) is the region’s first partnership created be a catalyst for nanotechnology development, commercialization and company formation.
 Ben Franklin Technology Partners of Southeastern Pennsylvania (BFTP/ SEP), the University of Pennsylvania, and Drexel University created the NTI in 2000.
 The NTI facilitates the research, development and commercialization of nanotechnology’s real-world applications.
 By providing funding, intellectual property and commercialization assistance, the NTI expedites the rate at which revolutionary technologies are brought to market, changing our world and fueling our economy.
 Learn more.

 The Weiss Tech House is a student-run hub of technological innovation that encourages and supports students in the creation, development and commercialization of innovative technologies.
 Students with a broad range of technological interests and skill can explore, collaborate, and access resources like lab and meeting space, funding, educational workshops and a network of industry mentors as they learn how to turn their innovative ideas into realities.
 With the addition of two new reservable Innovation Stations students can now work more efficiently to achieve their goals.
 More than $60,000 in funds and in-kind services is awarded to students each year from our in-house, mini-venture capital Innovation Fund and PennVention student invention competition.
 Learn more.